picimako/gherkin-overview/README.md

 ### Search in the tree view

-To make search easier in the tool window, you can simply start typing your keyword, and the tree view will highlight all matching nodes, the same way search works in the IDE Project view.
+To make search easier in the tool window, you can simply start typing your keyword, and the tree view will highlight all matching, visible nodes, the same way search works in the IDE Project view.

+### Tool window updates

+Since changes can and do happen in the files and folders in the project, changes are reflected in the Tags tool window as well.

+The tool window UI (and the underlying model) is updated when a Gherkin/Story file's content has changed, or the file has be removed, in every other case (e.g. file rename, Git revert, folder copy, ...) the whole model is rebuilt from scratch, also collapsing the UI tree.

 ## Settings